edubotics-ai/edubotics-core/README.md

 ## Contributing

-Please create an issue if you have any suggestions or improvements, and start working on it by creating a branch and by making a pull request to the main branch.
+Please create an issue if you have any suggestions or improvements, and start working on it by creating a branch and by making a pull request to the `dev_branch`.

-Please view `docs/contribute.md` for more information on contributing.
+Please visit [contribute](https://dl4ds.github.io/dl4ds_tutor/guide/contribute/) for more information on contributing.

+## Future Work

+For more information on future work, please visit [roadmap](https://dl4ds.github.io/dl4ds_tutor/guide/readmap/).